rnajena/AssayBLAST/README.md

 [![python version](https://img.shields.io/pypi/pyversions/assay_blast.svg)](https://python.org)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.17431735.svg)](https://doi.org/10.5281/zenodo.17431735)

-This tool provides in silico predictions of microarray hybridization results, calculating the expected binding interactions between query DNA sequences (primers and probes) and a genome database.
-Based on the BLAST hits and their mismatch numbers, the functionality of the primers and probes can be estimated.
-The tool also checks the strand specificity of the primers and probes.
+This tool provides in silico predictions of microarray hybridization results by calculating the expected binding interactions between query DNA sequences (primers and probes) and a genome database.
+Based on BLAST hits and their mismatch counts, the functionality of primers and probes can be estimated.

-The tool has been evaluated and was published at MDPI applied biosciences (https://doi.org/10.3390/applbiosci4020018)
+The method can also be applied independently of microarray assays and used with primers only, without requiring probes.

+## Cite

+If you found this tool useful, please cite it:
+Eulenfeld T, Collatz M, Braun SD, Ehricht R (2026), AssayBLAST v2: Major update improving reliability and reporting of the *in silico* analysis of molecular multi-parameter assays, preprint.
+Collatz M, Braun SD, Reinicke M, Müller E, Monecke S, Ehricht R (2025), AssayBLAST: A bioinformatic tool for *in silico* analysis of molecular multiparameter assays, *Applied Biosciences*, 4(2), 18, doi:[10.3390/applbiosci4020018](https://doi.org/10.3390/applbiosci4020018).

 ## Key Features
 - BLAST Database Creation: Automatically generates a custom BLAST database from user-provided genome files.